 Thinking of buying a Shark handheld vacuum?
 In our Shark WV200UK review, we take an in-depth look at this innovative vac’s features, accessories and performance.

+However, it’s important to point out that this vacuum is designed specifically for smaller cleaning jobs.
 It’s not meant to replace a full-size vacuum, or even rival cordless vacuums.
-Instead, it’s a convenient device for quickly cleaning crumbs in the kitchen, mud in car interiors, or small amounts of pet hair.
+Instead, it’s a convenient device for quickly cleaning crumbs in the kitchen, loose dirt in car interiors, or small amounts of pet hair.

-How does it compare to other handheld vacuums though?
+How does it compare to other handheld vacuums?
 And is it worth the relatively high price?
-Keep reading our Shark handheld review to find out.
+Keep reading our in-depth Shark handheld review to find out.

-The first thing you’ll notice about the Shark is the sleek and stylish design.
+As soon as we unboxed the Shark, we were impressed by the sleek and stylish design.
 Unlike bulky Dyson handheld vacuums, we don’t think most people will mind displaying the Shark on a counter-top or side table.

 A benefit of the lightweight and balanced design is that it’s allowed Shark to make the WV200UK much longer than a typical handheld vacuum – especially when you’re using the crevice tool.
 A longer design makes it much easier to clean cobwebs on ceilings, car interiors or around furniture.

-It has a small 0.25 litre dust canister though.
+One of our biggest issues with the Shark WV200UK is the tiny 0.25 litre dust canister.
 This is one of the smallest on the market and fills up very quickly, so be prepared to empty it often.

 Despite the small and lightweight design, the Shark handheld is surprisingly loud.
 We actually think it’s slightly louder than Dyson handhelds, even though it doesn’t have a motorised brush bar.